hasura/graphql-engine/manual/email-sms/index.rst

 .. code:: shell

-  $ hasura secrets update notify.hasuratestdrive.token "<token>"
+  $ hasura secrets update notify.hasura.token "<token>"

-``HasuraTestDrive`` is now configured as your default SMS provider.
+``Hasura`` is now configured as your default SMS provider.
 You can start using it to send SMS.

 .. note::
-  You can only send 10 SMS per day using HasuraTestDrive.
+  You can only send 10 SMS per day using Hasura.

 Sending SMS
 ^^^^^^^^^^^